robotpilot/turtlebot3_wiki/docs/source/opencr_software.rst

   arduino

-[``Remote PC``] If the program is installed and setup correctly, you'll be able to see GUI program as below.
+[``Remote PC``] If the program is installed and configured correctly, you'll be able to see GUI program as below.

 .. image:: _static/preparation/ide0.png